 Figure 4.21: The variations in the characteristics of the type 1 and type 2 ESS with respect to the change in the cut-off frequency of the low-pass filter for bus 2.
-The optimum cut-off frequency is shown with the red marker.
+The optimum frequency is the red dot.